bharatrajagopalan/docusaurus-docker/README.md

 ## Installation

-when running directly using node
+when running directly using node, use the `Init` command on the status bar of vscode which should run

 ```bash
 npm install
 ```

-When using docker, this will generate a non-root container using your local user and group.
+When using docker,use the `Build` command this will generate a non-root container using your local user and group.

 ```bash
 PUID="$(id -u)" PGID="$(id -g)" USER="$(whoami)" docker-compose build